CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 </div>

 ### Overview
 The Hasselblad Xpan is a panoramic rangefinder produced from around 1999-2003.
-It is insanely expensive (think $4,000-$6000), and is the grail camera for many a landscape photographer.
+It is insanely expensive (think $4000-$6000), and is the grail camera for many a landscape photographer.
 Instead of the standard *boring* 24x36mm shot, it takes gorgeous 24x65 panoramic images on 35mm film.
-This camera is so iconic that when people modify their medium format cameras to take panoramic shots, they call them "Xpan mods".
+This camera is so iconic that when people modify their medium format cameras to take panoramic shots, they often call them "Xpan mods".

-The standard lens is a 45mm f/4.
-It has a crystal clear viewfinder with a crisp range finder patch and generous margins to compose your shot.
+I only have the opportunity to shoot one because it is on loan from a friend.

 ### Shooting Experience